Winter Operations FAQ | Mainroad Lower Mainland Contracting LP

-A. It’s important for everyone to know that Mainroad’s plowing response time is determined by the standards set by the Ministry of Transportation and Infrastructure.
-Priority is given to numbered highways and school bus routes with other roads frequency determined by winter traffic volumes.
+A. It’s important for everyone to know that Mainroad’s response time is determined by the standards set by the Ministry of Transportation and Infrastructure.
+Priority is given to major highway routes such as numbered highways and school bus routes because those are the ones used by emergency services and the majority of traffic.
+Other road frequency is determined by winter traffic volumes.
 These frequencies are reviewed annually by the Ministry to ensure that plowing priorities reflect any changes in the road network.

 Visit DriveBC | www.drivebc.ca

 - For weather forecasts

 Fall and winter weather can be unpredictable and when we tend to experience all types of driving conditions; snow, heavy rain, fog, and icy conditions.

 - Give your vehicle a winter check-up and equip your family with a winter survival kit so you’re not caught off guard when weather conditions deteriorate.

 - We encourage drivers to choose the best winter tires possible when driving in snow and ice, and to ensure tires are in good condition, with a minimum tread depth of 3.5 mm.

 - Carry an emergency survival kit with non-perishable food, blankets and first aid supplies, windshield scraper and snow brush, extra windshield washer fluid, fuel line antifreeze, flares and matches or lighter, tire chains and gloves, shovel and traction mat, sand or kitty litter, flashlight and extra batteries, battery jumper cables, spare tire wheel wrench and jack, extra clothing and footwear and sandbags for extra weight.

 Driving during winter driving conditions